 Potential Drug Interactions

-Do not take with rifampin or the anti-arrhythmic dofetilide.
-Not recommended to be taken with Epivir-HBV, Hepsera, or Vemlidy, all three for treatment of hepatitis B. Biktarvy can be taken at least two hours before or six hours after taking laxatives or antacids, the ulcer medication sucralfate, oral iron or calcium supplements (but these two can be used with Biktarvy if taken together with food), or buffered medications.
-Start metformin at lowest dose and titrate based on glycemic control.
+Do not take with rifampin or the anti-arrhythmic dofetilide (a heart medication).
+Not recommended to be taken with Cimduo or Temixys, Descovy, Emtriva, Epivir-HBV, Hepsera, Truvada, Vemlidy, or Viread, all for treatment of hepatitis B, as the emtricitabine and tenofovir components of Biktarvy already treat HBV.
+Biktarvy can be taken at least two hours before or six hours after taking laxatives or antacids, the ulcer medication sucralfate, oral iron or calcium supplements (but either of these two can be used with Biktarvy if taken with food at the same time), or buffered medications.
+Start metformin at lowest dose and titrate based on tolerability and clinical effect.
 Monitor for metformin adverse effects.
 When starting or stopping Biktarvy in people on metformin, dose adjustment of metformin may be necessary to maintain optimal glycemic control.
 Not recommended with St. John’s wort.
 Can be taken with the hepatitis C medications Epclusa, Harvoni, Sovaldi, and Vosevi.
 Not intended to be taken with other HIV medications, unless prescribed that way.

 Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not, as there are other drug interactions which are not listed here.